Plejmo/plejmo-wants-you/Backend.md

 * Quality code is tested code.
 Your solution should contain some sort of tests that verify that the code works as expected.
 It should be possible to run these tests from within Visual Studio.
 * It should be possible to start the solution from within Visual Studio - there should be no manual configuration or installation involved.
 * The use of NuGet is encouraged.
+* Since this is for a backend developer position you don't have to make the site look pretty (you can if you feel like it of course).

 ## What does the initial solution contain?
 The solution contains the project "plejmo-wants-you" which is what you will be working on in this assignment.